coolesding/onekocord/README.md

 ## Contributing and Permissions

 If you want to contribute, make sure to open an issue with your idea or code and I will review it and if sufficient, add it to the repository.
+We invite EVERYONE to create new skins or supply ideas for new oneko snippets.
+If you have an idea but not the skills, open an issue with the "Suggestion" tag.
 <details>
 <summary>Contributors</summary>